Leeds United could see another of their star players taken away from Elland Road this summer.

 Former Leeds United prospect Lewis Cook is tentatively linked with Tottenham Hotspur.

-Celtic are linked with a move for the Danish right-back.
+Celtic are heavily linked with a move for the Norway international.

 Tottenham Hotspur are reportedly keen on Bournemouth's Lewis Cook.